abdu997/binance-fe-test/README.md

 ## What I would change if I had more time?
 - I would make my script more efficient
-- I would more on the styling of my graph
+- I would work more on the styling of my graph
+- I would make the view more dynamic
 - I would figure out how to handle new payloads that match the timestamp of a past payload.
 - I would work on the scale of the Y-axis